nihalsj12/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03
-Image Classification of Cats and Dogs Using Support Vector Machine (SVM)
+Project Title: Image Classification of Cats and Dogs Using Support Vector Machine (SVM)

 Overview: This project shows how to identify photos of dogs and kittens using a Support Vector Machine (SVM).
 The objective is to develop a machine learning model that can reliably recognize and categorize photos based on their content (either a dog or a cat) by utilizing a dataset from the Kaggle "Dogs vs. Cats" competition.